How Aid Is Determined

 Costs of Attendance

-The cost of a college education includes tuition and room and board, plus items such as books, transportation and other personal expenses.
+The cost of a college education includes tuition and food and housing, plus items such as books, course materials, equipment and other personal expenses.

 More about Costs of Attendance

-Your expected family contribution is an estimate of how much you’re expected to contribute to your annual education costs.
-It’s based on income, assets, expenses, the size of your family, the age of your parents, how many parents are working, how many students in the family are in college, and extraordinary circumstances.
+Your student aid index (SAI) is a measure of your ability to pay toward your annual education costs.
+It’s based on income, assets, expenses, the size of your family, the age of your parents, how many parents are working, and extraordinary circumstances.
 All of this is reported on your FAFSA.
-If your expected family contribution is greater than the cost of attendance, you will not qualify for need-based aid.
+If your student aid index is greater than the cost of attendance, you will not qualify for need-based aid.
 In that case, we will help you figure out other financing options.

 If you are eligible for financial aid, you may receive federal and state grants, scholarships, loans and work-study jobs as part of your aid package.